 - d) Congruent with other proposals.
 Some said that this change would be critical in making the other recommendations feasible. - e) It is the way things are done in other professions.
 A small number of respondents said that it would be sensible that the RCVS had similar legal powers to regulators in human healthcare. - 110.
-Negative responses gave the following reasons: - a) Decisions should be made by more than two people.
+Negative responses gave the following reasons: - two people.
 A key concern for those opposed to this recommendation was that the CE approach involves decisions being made by two people, and they believed this was not enough to make a fair judgement.
 There was also some concern among respondents that the CE could be made up of two RCVS employees, and that this could 'introduce bias'.